Table of Content

 Includes testing blood sugar level after an eight-hour fast.
 If your blood sugar levels are found more than 100mg/dl you will be tested again to confirm the diagnosis of diabetes.

 This requires a blood test two hours after drinking a glucose solution.
 Readings above 11.1mmol/L confirm diabetes diagnosis.

-An HbA1c level higher than 6.5 confirms diabetes diagnosis.
-A finger prick test should also be used to confirm results.
+An HbA1c level higher than 6.5 confirms a diabetes diagnosis.
+A finger prick test should also confirm results.

 The gold standard test for diabetes diagnosis is an oral glucose tolerance test.